olebole/irafdoc/doc/immatch.linmatch.rst

   <p>
-  1. Match the intensity scales of a list of images to a reference image using a list of stars on the displayed reference image with the image cursor and the <tt>"mean"</tt> scaling algorithm.
+  1. Match the intensity scales of a list of images to a reference image using a list of stars on the displayed reference image with the image cursor and the <span style="font-family: monospace;">"mean"</span> scaling algorithm.
 Assume that none of the stars are saturated and that a radius of 31 pixels is sufficient to include all the flux from the stars plus some background flux.
   Make sure that the correct gain and readout noise values are in the